-The Japan Imperial Palace is one of those places I have visited multiple times in Tokyo.
-While the palace itself isn’t really that interesting (ehm.. mainly because you don’t get to see it), the East gardens are a definite must-visit if you get the chance.
+The Japan Imperial Palace in Tokyo is one of those places I have visited multiple times in Tokyo.
+While the palace itself isn’t really that interesting (ehm.. mainly because you don’t get to see it), the East gardens (imperial gardens Tokyo) are a definite must-visit if you get the chance.

 Follow along for a photo series with all of our tips!